Skip to content

 Page settings

-Naturally, you can change those later, as well as set your page title - the name that will be visible in the tab of a browser.
+Naturally, you can change the starting page settings later, as well as set your page title - the name that will be visible in the tab of a browser.
 This title is also shown by search engines (like Google or Bing).
-Keep it short and clear: the most important is the first word as most likely it will be visible in user browsers among other open tabs.
+Keep it short and clear: the most important is the first word, as most likely it will be visible in the user's browsers among other open tabs.

-To find page settings, simply click on the tab with the cogwheel icon when on the page (in the page builder) you want to change.
+To find page settings, simply click on the tab with the Settings button when on the page you want to change.
 Here you’ll see three top fields with the above-mentioned names.

 Choosing an authentication profile here only handles redirects to the login page for whoever enters the current page.
 It does not secure your data in any way, but you can choose the profile that you want to be able to access the page, or even create a new profile from scratch.